 1. Contamination Obsessions

-Contamination OCD is characterized by a fear of spreading germs, getting sick or getting others sick.
-There may also be an emotional contamination fear of having contact with a person or place, or anything associated with a bad experience (like avoiding wearing a piece of jewelry given by an ex-partner).
+Contamination OCD is characterized by a fear of spreading germs, getting sick, or getting others sick.
+There may also be a fear of emotional contamination, fear of having contact with a person or place, or anything associated with a bad experience (like avoiding wearing a piece of jewelry given by an ex-partner).
+People with contamination obsessions may also have a fear of pooping.

 2. Obsessions About Causing Harm or Making Mistakes